jsvitak/jbpm-6-examples/rewards-jsf/README.md

  - [Start Reward Process] is to start a new process
  - [Jiri's Task] is to list Jiri's tasks and later approve them
  - [Mary's Task] is to list Mary's tasks and later approve them

+### Optional - load assets from an artifact jar
+- Make sure you have an artifact with GAV org.jbpm.examples:rewards:1.0 installed in your local maven repository (`~/.m2/repository`)
+ - Check this repo, which provides instructions how to install this artifact [https://github .com/jsvitak/jbpm-6-examples-assets](https://github.com/jsvitak/jbpm-6-examples-assets)
+- Update jbpm-6-examples/rewards-jsf/src/main/java/org/jbpm/examples/util/RewardsApplicationScopedProducer.java class to
+load the jar artifact instead of bundled rewards.bpmn2 process model (code is prepared and commented)